-In most cases, the trigger for a stuffy nose is an invasion of inhaled viruses or allergens, which cause blood-vessels inflammation and swelling in the nose.
-To that, we react by coughing, sneezing, extra mucus buildup, and blowing the nose in an effort to repel the invaders.
+A stuffy nose can affect airflow.
+In most cases, the trigger for swelling in the nose is an invasion of inhaled viruses or allergens.
+These cause blood vessel inflammation and the release of extra mucus.
+We often react by coughing, sneezing, and blowing the nose to clear the mucus and repel the invaders.

 Pharmaceutical companies offer solutions for this situation, but other alternatives for reducing clogged airways are available; for example, flushing the nose with salt water, inhaling salty fumes, or inhaling steam.

 Inside my nose, I have tissues that can expand or contract, similar to the erectile tissues of my sexual organs.
 My ‘breathing app’ controls enlargement and shrinkage.
 Furthermore, the tissues regulate airflow in each of my nostrils and can also block air movement.
 My ‘breathing app’ controls the duration of the restriction.

 There is a slow and constant shift in the erection of tissues in the two nose sections.
 Most of the time, one nostril allows a more unrestricted airflow than the opposite one.
 The nostril where air moves relatively freely is called the dominant nostril.
 Intensive dominance is when it becomes difficult to breathe using only one nostril.
 Conversely, mild dominance is when its possible to maintain breathing via the restricted nostril.

 Like the tides of an ocean, nostril dominance changes from one nostril to another and back again.
 It moves in cycles.
 The change occurs during different times of the day and under various hormonal, physical, and emotional circumstances.
 It changes every 20 minutes to 2 hours, and the shifting time may vary from cycle to cycle.